-- 1,4,2,1.
-First, the proposed use must be evaluated under the criteria of 42-203A Idaho Code. - 1,4,2,2.
-Second, if the proposed use satisfies the criteria of Section 42-203A, Idaho Code, then Section 42-203C, Idaho Code requires a determination of whether the proposed use will significantly reduce, individually or cumulatively with other uses, the amount of water available to the holder of a water right used for power production whose rights are held in trust by the state and are subject to subordination and depletion by future beneficial users whose rights are acquired pursuant to state law.
-Because any application proposing a consumptive use when considered along with the cumulative effects of all other allocations of trust water will reduce the flows available to downstream hydropower rights, all applications proposing consumptive uses of trust water are con-

-Figure 1

-- 1.5.2.
-Applications to divert water to storage from the Snake River and tributaries upstream from the U.S. Geological Survey gauging station located near Murphy are not subject to the public interest review for trust water of Section 42-203C, Idaho Code.
-(Reference: Policy 32 I, State Water Plan). - 1,5,3.
-For purposes of these rules and regulations, water made available for reallocation due to subordination conditions placed on hydropower permits or licenses issued on or after July 1, 1985, as authorized by Section 42-203B(6), Idaho Code, shall be treated as trust water. - 1,5,4.
-For purposes of clarification, the following sources of public water are not trust water and are not subject to the public interest provisions of Section 42-203C, Idaho Code. - 1,5,4,1.
-Sources or tributaries to sources upon which no hydropower generating facilities are located downstream within the State of Idaho are not trust waters (Example - Salmon River). - 1,5,4,2.
-Sources or tributaries to sources which have hydropower generating facilities located within the State of Idaho for which the hydropower water right permit or license or Federal Energy Regulatory Commission license have not been subordinated, and the State of Idaho has not entered into an agreement with the holder of the hydropower water right pursuant to Section 42-203B(2), Idaho Code, and the State of Idaho has not established a minimum stream flow for purposes of protecting hydropower generation, are not trust waters.
-Such sources are considered appropriated to the extent of the existing water rights on the source including the amount of all unsubordinated hydropower water rights (Example - Bear River). - 1,5,4,3.
-Sources or tributaries to sources which have hydropower generating facilities located within the State of Idaho for which the hydropower water right permit or license that was issued prior to July 1, 1985, or the Federal Energy Regulatory Commission license for such facility included a subordination condition are not trust water.
-Such flows are considered to be public waters subject to appropriation under the provisions of Section 42-203A, Idaho Code (Example - Snake River downstream from Murphy gauging station). - 1,5,4,4.
-Flows in excess of established rights and rights used for hydropower purposes are unappropriated waters subject to allocation under Section 42-203A, Idaho Code. - Rule 2.
-Definitions
+- 1,5,2.
+Section 42-203B(3), Idaho Code, provides that trust water occurs on sources where minimum flows are established by state action.
+Allocation of trust water so established will be pursuant to state law except the criteria of Section 42-203C, Idaho Code, will not be considered. - 1,5,3.
+The following sources of public water are not trust water and are not subject to the public interest provisions of Section 42-203C, Idaho Code: - 1,5,3,1.
+Sources or tributaries to sources upon which no hydropower generating facilities are located downstream within the State of Idaho (Example - Salmon River). - 1,5,3,2.
+Sources or tributaries to sources which have a state hydropower water right permit or license or Federal Energy Regulatory Commission license which have not been subordinated, and the State of Idaho has not entered into an agreement with the holdsproof of the hydropower water at Boise State Liniversity Library right pursuant to Section 42-203B(2), Idaho Code, and the State of Idaho has not established a minimum stream flow for purposes of protecting hydropower generation.

+NOTICE: THIS MATERIAL MAY BE PROTECTED SYCOPYRIGHT LAW (TITLE 17 U.S. CODS).

+- 1,5,3,3.
+Sources or tributaries to sources for which a state hydropower water right permit or license, or the Federal Energy Regulatory Commission license included a subordination condition.
+Such flows are considered to be public waters subject to appropriation under the provisions of Section 42-203A, Idaho Code (Example Snake River downstream from Murphy gauging station). - 1,5,3,4.
+Flows in excess of established rights including rights used for hydropower purposes.
+Such flows are unappropriated waters subject to allocation under Section 42-203A, Idaho Code. - 1,5,3,5.
+Flows in the Snake River upstream from Milner Dam and all surface and groundwater tributaries to that reach.
+Such flows are subject to allocation under Section 42-203A, Idaho Code, without consideration of water rights existing downstream from Milner Dam (Reference: 42-203B(2), Idaho Code).

+NOTICE: THIS MATERIAL MAY BE PROTECTED BY COPYRIGHT LAW (TITLE 17 U.S. CODE).